Vermilion County, Illinois: Education

-There are 12 school districts in the county that provide primary and secondary education.
+Additionally, there are two high school districts: Armstrong Township High School District 225 and St. Joseph-Ogden Community High School District 305.
+There are also three elementary school districts: Armstrong-Ellis Consolidated School District 61, Potomac Community Unit School District 10, and Prairieview-Ogden Community Consolidated School District 197.

 There are two post-secondary educational institutions: Danville Area Community College, a public two-year community college, and Lakeview College of Nursing, a four-year private institution (both located in Danville).

 Government

 Based on the 2000 census, Vermilion County is part of the Illinois's 15th congressional district; the Illinois Senate districts 52 and 53; and the Illinois House of Representatives districts 104 and 105.

 Each township has a supervisor.
 The township board consists of the supervisor and four members elected at large from the township.

 The Vermilion County Board is controlled by Republicans.
 Larry Baughn (R) of Hoopeston serves as chairman.
 The Vermilion County Circuit Court is led by Judge Thomas O’Shaugnessy.